koreader/koreader/doc/Collaborating_with_Git.md

 ```
 You might want to test that in a new branch first.

-## Get latest patches from other developer's branch
+## Getting the latest patches from other developer's branch
-First you need to add his/her own repo to your remote repo list:
+First you need to add their own repo to your remote repo list:
 ```bash
 git remote add NAME REPO_ADDR
 ```